diffix/reference/docs/computing noise.md

 |     6 | AID2[1]    |
 |     5 | AID2[4]    |

 - We produce per-AID contributions.
-In this case the value 8 is shared.
+In this case, the value 8 is shared.
 It is distributed amongst the corresponding AIDs.
 - The rows are sorted in descending order of `Value`

 |         Value |  AID | Required distortion by AID |